 After playing Quizzify and getting a more balanced view of healthcare than providers and direct advertising might give them, employees may decide for themselves that the answer in many cases is: “No.”

 This is not an original observation on our part.
+The best study done on the subject reveals 40% waste.
 Many books and articles have been written on this subject...

 As these and other titles show, Americans are the most overscreened, overdiagnosed, overtreated, and overmedicated society on earth.
 Uniquely, Quizzify addresses this avalanche of unnecessary high-cost medical care head-on, through trivia quizzes teaching that "just because it's healthcare doesn't mean it's good for you,” and encouraging more interaction at a primary care level instead.